astroumd/lmtoy/docs/webrun.md

       sbatch_lmtoy.sh $PID.run2b
       sbatch_lmtoy.sh $PID.run2c  [if need]
       make summary
+      make index
       xdg-open https://taps.lmtgtm.org/lmtslr/$PID

-This is the typical workflow for the pipeline operator, as well as the DA.
+This is the typical workflow for the pipeline operator, as well as for the DA.

 The work results for this PID will be in $WORK_LMT/$PID, but is available to the PI at https://taps.lmtgtm.org/lmtslr/$PID